 As a mission-driven organization, we talk about change a lot at Resource Media.
-After all, across the whole range issues that draw us to this work, whether it is ensuring everyone the ability to live in safe, healthy communities or ratcheting down the global level of carbon to save our planet, change is the essential ingredient for progress.
+After all, across the whole range issues that draw us to this work, whether it is ensuring everyone has the ability to live in safe, healthy communities or ratcheting down the global level of carbon to save our planet, change is the essential ingredient for progress.
 The same is true within our organization and within each of us.
 As Mahatma Gandhi said, “Be the change that you wish to see in the world.”

 That is why the news I am sharing here is exciting, for both me and for Resource Media.